- Sort By Use

 - Top Sellers

 Lemon balm extract powder comes from the lemon balm plant, alternately known as balm mint and scientifically known as Melissa officinalis.
 It is an organic form of the mint plant that grows all over the world.

 Lemon balm was initially used as a tonic in Hellenic Greece.
 It was later introduced in Europe and used prominently in the Middle Ages, where it was extracted as an elixir that was applied to sores and flesh wounds or prescribed for fevers and headaches.
-In traditional and alternative medicine, lemon balm has been brewed as a tea to aid in certain digestive issues and provide a slight sedative effect.
+In traditional and alternative medicine, lemon balm has been brewed as a tea to provide a slight calming effect.